 James Layton has nearly 30 years experience as a children’s bookseller in the Australian education market.
 He’s also the Publisher at Larrikin House, so his perspective comes from a broad range of angles.

 James has developed an assessment rubric based on five key criteria.
 Your manuscript will be assessed using his W.I.N.K.S rubric, which covers 15 individual elements.

 IMPACT: The visceral impact.

 NEW: Originality, innovation and cleverness.

 *KRAFT (Craft): How well-crafted the story is.

-Like most publishers, we just don’t have the time or resources to send feedback on manuscripts unless we’re interested in publishing them.
-By going through the assessment process, you’ll be given not only feedback, but very specific comprehensive feedback.
-You will also be given the rubric to help you with future story creation & subsequent submissions to publishers.
+Like most publishers, we just don’t have the time or resources to send feedback on manuscripts.
+However, by going through the assessment process, you’ll be given very specific, comprehensive feedback on your story.
+You’ll also be given the rubric to help you with future story creation and subsequent submissions to publishers.